Tclack88/blog/_posts/2020-02-17-automated-bounding-boxes.md

 title:  "Automated Bounding Boxes"
 date:   2020-02-17 13:01 -0700
 img: assets/trash-panda/bounding_box_tire_progression.png
+blurb: When it comes to computer vision, it's extremely helpful to have a large sample size of nicely labeled data.
+A problem arises when you're neither a big tech company with ample resources nor can you benefit from labeled crowd sourced images
 categories: code
 ---

 When it comes to computer vision, it's extremely helpful to have a large sample size of nicely labeled data.
-A problem arises when you're not a big tech company with ample resources nor can you benefit from labeled crowd sourced images from places like [open images](https://opensource.google/projects/open-images-dataset)
+A problem arises when you're neither a big tech company with ample resources nor can you benefit from labeled crowd sourced images from places like [open images](https://opensource.google/projects/open-images-dataset)

 So what's a resourceless group of students supposed to do in this case?